Stump the chumps. Create strong passwords and use Multifactor Authentication (MFA).

 Information to avoid

-- The names or initials of you, your kids, pet, partner, or celebrities
+- The names or initials of you, your children, pet, partner, or celebrities

 - Personal information like your email, phone number, or address